Master’s Admissions

 To receive the master’s degree, a student must take 45 units of courses (approximately 15 quarter-long classes).
 The list of classes that are required is given in the Materials Science and Engineering section of the Stanford Bulletin.
 Some students take five classes per quarter and graduate in one year, but most take between four and five quarters to graduate.
 No thesis or research is required, but some master’s students opt to earn 9 to 15 units of credit by doing research with a professor in the lab and writing a master’s report.
 Students interested in this opportunity should make arrangements with a faculty member to supervise their research and enroll in MSE 200.
 See the Student Services Manager after the MSE Orientation for details and approval.

-Did you just apply to the MS (or PhD program)?
+Did you just apply to the MS program?
 We will contact you if we need anything.

 MS Program Specific Q&A